 It’s where we become brave.

 I tried hard to be a good Christian wife and mommy.
 REALLY HARD.
-And, in many ways I succeeded.
+In some ways I feel like I’ve failed and in others I feel like I’ve succeeded.
 I have four beautiful girls who I am absolutely crazy about.
 I do the soccer-mom thing, ballet-mom thing, class-party mom thing – you get the idea (all usually with a baby attached at the hip).
 In juggling all of that, I went from leading small groups at church, to teaching workshops, writing books, traveling and speaking, working with youth and eventually pastoring at a church.

 I tried HARD.

 But, through it all, I never felt like I “fit” the Christian box.
 During my last year of pastoring, my inability to fit the box became clearer and clearer.
-I spent hours on my office floor crying and yelling my frustrations at God.
-It was a really dark time.
-But, it forced me to take a hard look at what I believed – in spite of what I had been told (and was still being told) to believe about God and what he expected of me as a leader, wife, mommy, friend – you get the picture.
-(Expectations are a big deal in the Christian world).
+I finally had it out and spent hours on my office floor crying and yelling at God.
+It was a hard.
+But, I was finally being honest.
+I took a hard look at what I believed about God and what he expected of me as a leader, wife, mommy, friend.
+(Expectations are a big deal in the Christian world)

 I screamed on that floor; and God (gently) screamed back.
 In January my time had come.
 It was time to rise.
 I got up from that floor different than the girl who had landed there a year prior.
 I stood up bold and fiercely brave.
 Everything in my life that had been beaten into me or out of me started to fall off.
 I was finally ready to embrace what I knew – deep inside – about God and myself.

-My beliefs didn’t change.
 My relationship with God didn’t change.
-My love for him and people didn’t change – none of that was different.
-But, for the first time I was ready to be honest – really honest about my heart, my life and not hide behind the fear of what people might think of me.
+My love for people didn’t change – none of that was different.
+But, for the first time I was ready to be honest – really honest about my heart, my life and not hide behind the fear of what people might think.